-Super: Do not take Lantus® if you are allergic to any of its ingredients.
+Super: Do not take Lantus® if you are allergic to any of its inactive ingredients.

-Super: The most common side effect is low blood sugar (hypoglycemia), which may be serious and life threatening.
+Super: The most common side effect of insulin is low blood sugar (hypoglycemia), which may be serious and life threatening.

 Super: Insulin is taken as part of an overall diabetes treatment plan, which may include diet, exercise and other diabetes medications.